benjymous/annotations/sandman/sandman.74.md

                               The Annotated Sandman

-                Edited and largely written by David Goldfarb

                                 Issue 74: "Exiles"

-                           Neil Gaiman, Jon J. Muth
+                            Neil Gaiman, Jon J Muth / Michael Zulli [??]

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to goldfarb@ocf.berkeley.edu.
-This material is posted by the editor directly to rec.arts.comics, and is licensed to appear on Compu$erve, GEnie, and America On-Line.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/people/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.
+This story is similar to #39, _Soft Places_.

 Cover:  The cover seems to have a lot in common with the "Vertigo Tarot" images, in particular the Two of Cups.
 It's got the dark, almost